VikeStep/sprinkles_for_vanilla/README.md

 sprinkles_for_vanilla
 =====================

 This is a mod that adds a config for vanilla.
-An example config is shown in the repo.
+An example config is shown in [sprinkles_for_vanilla.cfg](https://github.com/VikeStep/sprinkles_for_vanilla/blob/master/sprinkles_for_vanilla.cfg).

 Current Features
 ---------------------